wubaot/Cardiff_Instance/README.md

 # Cardiff_Instance
-Instances used in the paper submitted in the EJOR in 2026
+Instances used in the paper submitted to the EJOR in 2026